40 things about life I wish I could travel back in time and tell myself

 8. Moderation is usually just an excuse to be average

 You don’t get into amazing shape by drinking moderate amounts of alcohol, eating moderate amounts of junk food, and exercising moderately a couple times a week.
 You don’t become a billionaire by working 40 hours a week.
+I didn’t gain muscle and lose fat while traveling non-stop because I practiced moderation.
 Extreme results require extreme efforts.